amurrell/ProxyLocal/README.md

 The `nginx.conf` configuration file (located in `ProxyLocal/nginx.conf`) is generated when you run `proxy-up` the first time.
 It is copied from nginx-example.conf.
 You can make edits to this file and they will not be tracked in version control.

-### Other nginx files
+### Other files

-The `nginx.proxy.confg`, `nginx.site.conf`, `nginx.local.conf` are all in version control at this time, so any edits there would show modified unless you fork this project and commit the changes.
+The `nginx.proxy.confg`, `nginx.site.conf`, `nginx.local.conf`, `npm.script.template` are all in version control at this time, so any edits there would show modified unless you fork this project and commit the changes.

 Of course in that sense they are very configurable.
-It's good to know that in both `nginx.site.conf` and `nginx.local.conf` there are 2 variables that will get populated: PORT and SITE - and they directly relate to the sites.yml file.
+It's good to know that in `nginx.site.conf`, `nginx.local.conf`, and `nginx.script.template` there are 2 variables that will get populated with corresponding values: `PORT` and `SITE` - and they directly relate to the sites.yml file.

 ---